grscheller/grok-typescript/Notes.md

 The rest of this section is taken, more or less, from Wikipedia.
-I was looking for a "language definition" for JavaScript and I will need to invetigate the various ECMAScript standards for that.
+I was looking for a "language definition" for JavaScript and I will need to investigate the various ECMAScript standards for that.
 In the mean time, I stumbled upon a treasure trove of factoids on Wikipedia.
 In this section, I will paraphrases heavily from Wikipedia.